 What Is a Running Cadence?

-Running cadence is just a fancy word that refers to how many steps per minute (SPM) you take while you’re running.
+Running cadence is just a fancy term that refers to how many steps per minute (SPM) you take while you’re running.
 You may also hear it referred to as your stride rate.

 If you’re taking two steps a second, your running cadence would be 120.
 Some people only count the cadence for one of their feet.
 In that case, your running cadence would be 60.
 For this article, you can assume I’m always referring to both feet when referencing SPM.